-SANDAG proposes to relocate the existing single-track alignment of the San Diego Subdivision potentially through the Cities of Solana Beach, Del Mar, and San Diego, where the rail line runs along a terrace on the coastal bluffs, to a double-track alignment between the Solana Beach Station and the north end of Sorrento Valley in the City of San Diego.
-The new alignment would relocate existing rail service from along the coastal bluffs to a new alignment away from the bluffs, primarily located within tunnels through Del Mar and San Diego.
-The new alignment may include aerial structures and berms.
-The relocation and double tracking of the alignment would eliminate reliability risks caused by bluff erosion and provide greater track capacity and a higher operating speed for trains that use the corridor, enabling projected increases in service and minimizing conflicts with pedestrians.
-The Project will include removal of existing stabilization infrastructure, consistent with the California Coastal Commission's conditions of approval for the Del Mar stabilization projects.
+SANDAG proposes to improve resiliency and reliability of the segment of the San Diego Subdivision within the cities of Del Mar and San Diego where the rail line runs along a terrace on the eroding coastal bluffs.
+This includes double tracking the alignment between the future Special Events Platform that will be constructed as part of the San Dieguito Double Track Project in the City of Del Mar and the north end of Sorrento Valley in the City of San Diego.
+The improved resiliency and double tracking of the alignment would reduce reliability risks caused by bluff erosion and provide greater track capacity for trains that use the corridor, enabling projected increases in service and minimizing conflicts with pedestrians.
+The Project may include removal of existing stabilization infrastructure, consistent with the CCC's conditions of approval for the Del Mar stabilization projects.
 Pursuant to State CEQA Guidelines, the SDLRR Draft EIR will consider a No Project Alternative and a reasonable range of Project alternatives.
-In accordance with CEQA, SANDAG has identified alternatives to be analyzed in the Draft EIR based on their potential feasibility, ability to attain the majority of the Project objectives, and potential to avoid or substantially lessen the significant effects of the Project and evaluate the comparative merits of the alternatives (California Code of Regulations title 14 § 15126.6).
+In accordance with CEQA, SANDAG has identified alternatives to be analyzed in the Draft EIR based on their potential feasibility, ability to attain the Project goal and the majority of the Project objectives, and potential to avoid or substantially lessen the significant effects of the Project and evaluate the comparative merits of the alternatives (California Code of Regulations title 14 § 15126.6).

-As a result of prior planning studies and community engagement, in addition to the No Project alternative, three Project alternatives are proposed for analysis in the Draft EIR, as depicted on Figure 3.
-Each Project alternative would require a north and south portal, a tunnel connecting the portals, and double tracking of the rail line.
+As a result of prior planning studies, community engagement, comments received during the 2024 NOP scoping period, and the VA Study, in addition to the No Project alternative, four alternative alignments are proposed for analysis in the Draft EIR, as depicted on Figure 3.
+Of the four alternative alignments, three include a tunnel and have common components including a north and south portal, a bored tunnel connecting the portals, and double tracking of the rail line.
+These common components are described below under the heading "Tunnel Alternatives".
+The fourth alternative alignment does not include a tunnel or portals and is described below under the heading "Non-Tunnel Alternative".